Nevada Home Health Care Agencies

-The monthly base rate for Nevada home care is typically higher when compared to neighboring states.
+The monthly base rate for Nevada home care is typically lower when compared to neighboring states.
 Nevada is also more expensive compared to the national average.

 Monthly Costs Compared to Neighboring States

 Percentage of Home Care Agencies that Accept Medicare

 It is difficult to determine exactly what percentage of home health care agencies in Nevada accept Medicare because there is no complete list of home health care agencies.
 According to our data, approximately 50% of Nevada home care agencies are certified by Medicare.
 We have found 138 Nevada certified Medicare home health care agencies and anoother 133 Nevada home care companies.
 Realize that while Medicare provides a great deal of data about certain agencies, those agencies are also likely to be the type with trained nursing staff and therapists.
 If that isn't the type of care you or your loved one needs, be sure to examine all home care agencies in your area.
 Learn more about home care and Medicare

 Of the home care agencies in Nevada that were surveyed by Medicare, the percentage of agencies that provide common services is listed below.

 Physical Therapy Services: 98.5%

 Medical Social Services: 93.2%

 Researching Home Care in Nevada?
 Ask these questions:

 Is the home care agency licensed in Nevada?